15 Signs of a Clingy Partner

 6. They are too dependent on you

 Being able to stand on your own even when you’re in a relationship is essential for your growth as an individual.
-However, a clingy girlfriend or boyfriend will be too dependent on their partner, often making their entire world about the relationship and nothing else.
+However, a clingy spouse or partner will be too dependent on their partner, often making their entire world about the relationship and nothing else.

 7. They always want your attention